-((((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND ((((((((("anxiety") OR "attention deficits") OR "ADHD") OR "depression") OR "mental health") OR "mental illness") OR "mental disorders") OR "mental distress") OR "mental impairment") OR "psychiatric") Filters: Publication date from 1993/01/01 participants.
-OHA excluded studies if the articles were 1) studies without abstract, 2) non-peerreviewed articles, 3) animals or vitro studies, and 4) articles not available in English.
+(((((((("wi-fi") OR "wifi") OR "wlan") OR "mobile phones"[MeSH Terms]) OR "mobile") AND "phones") OR "cell phones"[MeSH Terms]) OR "cell") AND "phones")) AND (((((((((("anxiety") OR "attention deficits") OR "ADHD") OR "depression") OR "mental health") OR "mental illness") OR "mental disorders") OR "mental distress") OR "mental impairment") OR "psychiatric") Filters: Publication date from 1993/01/01

-The inclusion criteria were: 1) exposure Wi-Fi, radio wave frequency, electromagnetic radiation, radiofrequency radiation, cell phones, electronic devices that emit RFR, 2) examine the effects on mental health and mental illness-related symptoms, and 3) included human subjects and
+The inclusion criteria were: 1) exposure Wi-Fi, radio wave frequency, electromagnetic radiation, radiofrequency radiation, cell phones, electronic devices that emit RFR, 2) examine the effects on mental health and mental illness-related symptoms, and 3) included human subjects and participants.
+We excluded studies if the articles were 1) studies without abstract, 2) non-peer-reviewed articles, 3) animals or vitro studies, and 4) articles not available in English.

 A search of the two databases found 435 articles.
 After removing duplicate articles, 381 articles remained.
 A review of the titles and abstracts eliminated most resulting in 7 articles.
-OHA also found 19 articles from a manual search for a total of 26 articles.
-Further review resulted in 21 articles that OHA reviewed.
+We also found 19 articles from a manual search for a total of 26 articles.
+Further review resulted in 21 articles that we reviewed.